libra/website/docs/life-of-a-transaction.md

 ### Mempool README

-For implementation details,  repository, and APIs of the mempool crate refer to the [Mempool README](crates/mempool).
+For implementation details,  repository, and APIs of the mempool crate, refer to the [Mempool README](crates/mempool).

 ## Consensus